Rose Veal Has Made Its Way to Hawai‘i Menus

 Connect With Us

-Martha Cheng is the Dining editor for HONOLULU Magazine.
+Martha Cheng is the former Dining Editor for HONOLULU Magazine.
 She also writes for publications including The Wall Street Journal, The Washington Post, Food and Wine, and Eater.
-In past lives, she was a line cook, food truck owner, Peace Corps volunteer, Google techie and has degrees in Computer Science and English from Wellesley College.
+In past lives, she was a line cook, food truck owner, Peace Corps volunteer and Google techie and has degrees in Computer Science and English from Wellesley College.
 She really likes listing things.
 More than a decade ago, she came to Honolulu for a boy and stayed for the people and ocean.
-She was born in San Francisco, but prefers surfing in Hawai‘i.
+She was born in San Francisco but prefers surfing in Hawai‘i.

 But are they worth the price tag?